rejectedsoftware/diet-ng/README.md

 See the preliminary [Specification](SPEC.md) for a syntax overview.

 This repository contians the designated successor implementation of the [`vibe.templ.diet` module](https://vibed.org/api/vibe.templ.diet/) of [vibe.d](https://vibed.org/).
-It's currently still in development and shouldn't be used for production yet.
+The current state is almost stable and feature complete and ready for pre-production testing.

 [![Build Status](https://travis-ci.org/rejectedsoftware/diet-ng.svg?branch=master)](https://travis-ci.org/rejectedsoftware/diet-ng)